-X-rays, also known as X-radiation, refers to electromagnetic radiation (no rest mass, no charge) of high energies.
+X-rays, also known as X-radiation, refer to electromagnetic radiation (no rest mass, no charge) of high energies.
 X-rays are high-energy photons with short wavelengths and thus very high frequency.
-The radiation frequency is key parameter of all photons, because it determines the energy of a photon.
-Photons are categorized according to the energies from low-energy radio waves and infrared radiation, through visible light, to high-energy X-rays and gamma rays.
+The radiation frequency is the key parameter of all photons because it determines the energy of a photon.
+Photons are categorized according to their energies, from low-energy radio waves and infrared radiation, through visible light, to high-energy X-rays and gamma rays.

 Shielding of X-rays

 See also: Shielding of Ionizing Radiation

 As the high-energy photons pass through a material, their energy decreases, known as attenuation.
 The attenuation theory is valid for X-rays and gamma rays as well.
 It turns out that higher energy photons (hard X-rays) travel through tissue more easily than low-energy photons (i.e., the higher energy photons are less likely to interact with matter).
 Much of this effect is related to the photoelectric effect.
 The probability of photoelectric absorption is approximately proportional to (Z/E)3, where Z is the atomic number of the tissue atom and E is the photon energy.
 As E gets larger, the likelihood of interaction drops rapidly.
 For higher energies, Compton scattering becomes dominant.
 Compton scattering is about constant for different energies, although it slowly decreases at higher energies.

 As can be seen, effective shielding of X-rays is, in most cases, based on the use of materials with two following material properties: